-Acting on complaints like this on Twitter is extremely important because the nature of the system is to start conversations that in the case of complaints lead to negative word of mouth.
+Acting on complaints like this on Twitter is extremely important, because the nature of the system is that it can quickly lead to negative word of mouth.
 Monitoring when customers express their negative experiences with a brand and initiating proactive customer service can restore customer satisfaction.
-All you need is to create a Twitter account, setup Twitter searches for relevant terms, and be ready to act when customers complain.
+All you need is to create a Twitter account, setup Twitter searches for relevant terms and be ready to act when customers complain.

-The social network and messaging features on Twitter not only allow to talk with customers but could also be used to find potential employees.
-Especially if you are working in a media or technology-related industry, Twitter provides an additional proactive recruitment channel and could help you find your next employee.
+The social network and messaging features on Twitter not only allow interaction with customers but can also find potential employees.
+Especially if you are working in a media or technology-related industry, Twitter provides an additional proactive recruitment channel.
 Research In Motion, the company that develops the BlackBerry smartphone, has recently started to actively recruit employees via Twitter.
 Two recruiters tap into the conversations and try to identify potential candidates on Twitter.
-To get an impression of how this is done, you can take a look at @BB_Recruiter and @eloisewalsh and see how they publish job opportunities and interact with potential employees.
+To get an impression of how this is done, you can take a look at @BB_Recruiter and @eloisewalsh to see how they publish job opportunities and interact with potential recruits.

 Once you have established a sufficient followership on Twitter, you can use this channel to collect instant feedback about new products, services, and ideas.
-Twitter allows you, through its nature of near real-time conversations, to collect instant feedback about your organization’s activities.
+Twitter allows you, via nearly real-time conversations, to collect instant feedback about your organization’s activities.
 Here is one example of a survey done by Gillette:

 uncrate: Do us a solid and take this Gillette/Uncrate Answers survey http://bit.ly/MxrUo